Will a new French-Italian pact reshape Europe post-Merkel?

 Quirinale treaty: Will a new French-Italian pact shift the balance of power in Europe?Comments

-After years of diplomatic tensions, France and Italy are due to seal a landmark pact of friendship and cooperation on Thursday.
+After years of diplomatic tensions, France and Italy have sealed a landmark pact of friendship and cooperation on Friday.

-French President Emmanuel Macron will make the trip to Rome to sign the "French-Italian Enhanced Cooperation Treaty" with Italian Prime Minister Mario Draghi.
+French President Emmanuel Macron made the trip to Rome to sign the "French-Italian Enhanced Cooperation Treaty" with Italian Prime Minister Mario Draghi.

-According to the Elysée, this treaty "will promote the convergence of French and Italian positions, as well as the coordination of the two countries in matters of European and foreign policy, security and defence, migration policy, economy, education, research, culture and cross-border cooperation."
+Witnessed by Italian President Sergio Mattarella, the signing ceremony was accompanied by a flyover by Italy's air force acrobatic team.

+Draghi hailed "a historic moment in the relations between our two countries", during a joint press conference with Macron.

+"It was almost an anomaly not to have this Quirinal treaty before because so much unites us -- our histories, our cultures, our artists," Macron told reporters.

+He noted that both countries were "founding members of the European Union" defending "a more integrated, more democratic, more sovereign Europe."

-The move will have "an important symbolic value" in a European context marked by instability after Brexit and the political transition in Germany, an Italian government source said.
+The move will have "an important symbolic value" in a European context marked by instability after Brexit and the political transition in Germany, an Italian government source said ahead of the signing ceremony.

 The pact will also aim to tilt the balance of power in Europe after the departure of German Chancellor Angela Merkel, an Italian government source told Reuters news agency.